alerner1/raceyou/README.md

   * delete their own account

   * view a list of the races they've signed up for
-    * mark the race as completed and input their finish time
+    * mark the race as completed and input their finish time/distance
   * view a list of the races they've created
     * edit or delete a race as long as no one else has signed up

   * view a list of their friends
     * delete a friend

+  # Rank Categories

+  * view a list of all runners in each category, sorted by rank within that category

+# Complex Methods

+  * assign runners to a category based on their race records
+  * allow runners to challenge those within their category
+  * allow runners to challenge their friends
+  * when a runner wins or loses against another runner in a race, their ranking changes accordingly (start by implementing for two-person races, then get the algorithm to accommodate more competitors)

+# Stretch Goals

+  * integrate workout history and race records with Strava
+  * view workout/race route on Google Maps

 --

 # A's confusing list of todos (ignore)

 * add units to race length, elevation changes?
-* fix the stats table to actually match what a stat should look like

 runnerscontroller DONE
   * still need to be able to see relationship related info, like stats, friends, registrations, etc